 Making Tax Digital (MTD) is the government’s plan to transform the tax system and move it online.
-MTD was brought in for all VAT registered businesses from April 2019.
+MTD was brought in for all VAT registered businesses starting in April 2019.

-We’ve put together a Making Tax Digital content hub for businesses with the information they need plus Q&A’s.
+Below we’ve put together a Making Tax Digital content hub for businesses with the information they need plus answers to all frequently asked questions in the topic.

 If you’re VAT registered, or close to the VAT threshold, and you don’t currently use a digital accounting package (such as Crunch) to record your VAT information, then you need to ensure you’re ready for MTD now.